As a teacher at all levels and mother of five children, Bronwen has been interested in a variety of crafts for both children and adults.

 Brass rubbing is reproducing on paper the designs on commemorative brass plaques that are found in many churches in Britain.
 These brasses were originally set into the stone floors and marked burial places, also adding to the decorations of the church.
 We found they mainly date from between the thirteenth to the sixteenth centuries.

-We took our materials when we visited the Continent in the holidays, but were most disappointed; monumental brasses seemed to be uniquely British.
+We took our materials when we visited the continent in the holidays, but we were most disappointed; monumental brasses seemed to be uniquely British.

 Only a few materials are needed.

 - Large sheets or rolls of paper that are big enough to more than cover the brass chosen.
 Different grades and colours of paper or materials are available.

 - Wax crayons; we bought black and gold of a brand called "Summit Wax."

 - Masking tape that is easily removable and does not leave sticky marks behind.

 - A soft hearth brush and small pan are useful for cleaning the site.